 The Graduate Assistant for Student Counseling is a graduate assistantship within the Division of Student Affairs and College of Undergraduate Students for a doctoral student in Psychology, or Mental Health Counseling.
 This assistantship may include but not limited to housing, meal plan, partial tuition waiver, and monthly stipend.
-Inquiries on this assistantship should be directed to Dr. Michelle Manley, Interim Assistant Dean of Student Development (mmichell@nova.edu).
+Inquiries on this assistantship should be directed to Dr. Benjamin O. Johnson, Assistant Dean of Student Development (BJ379@nova.edu).